Tide (brand): Background

 The household chore of doing the laundry began to change with the introduction of washing powders in the 1880s.
 These new laundry products were pulverized soap.
-New cleaning-product marketing successes, such as the 1890s introduction of the N. K. Fairbank Company's Gold Dust Washing Powder (which used a breakthrough hydrogenation process in its formulation), and Hudson's heavily advertised product, Rinso, proved that there was a ready market for better cleaning agents.
+New cleaning-product marketing successes, such as the 1890s introduction of the N. K. Fairbank Company's Gold Dust washing powder (which used a breakthrough hydrogenation process in its formulation), and Hudson's heavily advertised product, Rinso, proved that there was a ready market for better cleaning agents.
 Henkel & Cie's "self-activating" (or self bleaching) cleaner, Persil; (introduced in 1907); the early synthetic detergent, BASF's Fewa (introduced in 1932); and Procter & Gamble's 1933 totally synthetic creation, Dreft (marketed for use on infant-wear) —all indicated significant advances in the laundry cleaning product market.

-The detergent business was further revolutionized with the discovery of the alkylbenzene sulfonates, which, when combined with the use of chemical "builders", made machine washing with hard water possible.
-This presented Procter and Gamble with the opportunity to create a product such as Tide.
+Throughout the 1930s, Procter & Gamble's chemists and chemical engineers worked to develop a heavy-duty synthetic laundry detergent.
+The main challenge, known as the surfactant-builder problem, was creating an alkyl sulfate-based detergent that cleaned heavily soiled clothes without making them stiff or rough.
+After 7 years, the company's research efforts had been largely unsuccessful, and the project, known as Project X, was cancelled.
+However, chemist David "Dick" Byerly continued the work surreptitiously.
+He experimented with various builders, such as sodium pyrophosphate, which cleaned effectively but left fabrics feeling rough.
+By 1941, Byerly concluded that the optimal builder was sodium tripolyphosphate, which, when used in a high ratio to the surfactants (such as alkyl sulfates and alkylbenzenesulfonates), cleaned without causing harshness.
+This discovery made it possible for detergents to work effectively in washing machines, even in hard water.
+By 1945, Byerly's work had progressed to a point where his supervisors, including Thomas Halberstadt, felt confident enough to present the project to senior management, leading to the release of Tide the following year.